-Addison’s disease (primary adrenocortical insufficiency) is caused by destruction or dysfunction of the adrenal cortex.
+Addison’s disease (primary adrenal insufficiency) is caused by destruction or dysfunction of the adrenal cortex.

-The adrenal glands sit atop each kidney.
-They are an important endocrine organ, the cortex is responsible for the release of glucocorticoids, mineralocorticoids and sex hormones.
-Addison's disease leads to a deficiency both glucocorticoids and mineralocorticoids.
+The adrenal glands sit atop each kidney, they are an important endocrine organ responsible for the release of catecholamines (adrenaline, noradrenaline), glucocorticoids, mineralocorticoids and sex hormones.

 Cortisol secretion is controlled by the hypothalamus-pituitary-adrenal axis.